 • podSelector: selects particular pods in the same namespace as the network policy which should be allowed as ingress sources or egress destinations.

-• ipBlock: selects particular IP blocks to allow as ingress sources or egress destinations.
+• IPBlock: selects particular CIDR blocks to allow as ingress sources or egress destinations.

 • Only clusters that use the tunnel network model support network policies.
-Network policies are classified into the following types:
+There are two types of network policies:

 • Ingress: All versions support this type.